 If you've been bitten by an animal, such as a dog, you may want to explore your legal options -- especially if you sustained serious injuries as a result.
 An attorney will be able to help you determine who is at fault and how you can recover your losses.
-Get help today by having an injury attorney evaluate you claim, at no charge to you.
+Get help today by having an injury attorney provide an initial evaluation of your claim, at no charge to you.